VIAME/VIAME/README.md

 For a full installation guide and description of the various flavors of VIAME, see the quick-start guide, above.
 The desktop version is provided as either a .msi, .zip or .tar file.
 Alternatively, docker files are available for both VIAME Desktop and Web (below).
-A sample instance of VIAME Web is also online alongside an annotation archive, at [viame.kitware.com](https://viame.kitware.com).
 For desktop installs, extract the binaries (or use the msi Windows installation wizard) and place them in a directory of your choosing, for example /opt/noaa/viame on Linux or C:\Program Files\VIAME on Windows.
 If using packages built with GPU support, make sure to have sufficient video drivers installed, version 456.38 or higher.
 The best way to install drivers depends on your operating system, see below.
 Lastly, run through some of the examples to validate the installation.
 The binaries are quite large, in terms of disk space, due to the inclusion of multiple default model files and programs, but if just building your desired features from source (e.g. for embedded apps) they are much smaller.

 **Installation Requirements:** <br>